 As more businesses opt for cloud services thanks to their scalability, accessibility and cost-effectiveness, we will hopefully see providers upgrade their technology to include new mobility, artificial intelligence and other features to support hybrid working.

-While 5G and WiFi 6 have been on the tech radar for awhile, the emergence of hybrid workforces has only highlighted our need for fast, reliable internet connections.
+Our last emerging technology trend for businesses is 5G and WiFi 6.
+While they have been on the tech radar for a while, the emergence of hybrid workforces has only highlighted our need for fast, reliable internet connections.
 Remote working, cloud computing, video conferencing - all rely on the speed of our network.
 Forbes predicts that the combination of 5G and WiFi 6 could create the perfect home and office connected environment that hybrid workplaces are built on.
 5G is expected to be 100x faster than 4g, while WiFI 6 could boost speeds by three times that of WiFi 5.

 In good news for hybrid workplaces, COVID-19 appears to have increased the deployment of these new technologies, rather than slow them down.
-If you’re looking at investing in new mobile or wifi-connected technology in the near future, then remember to ensure that it is 5G and WiFi 6-compatible in order to future-proof with these emerging technology trends in business operations.
+If you’re looking at investing in new mobile or wifi-connected technology in the near future, then remember to ensure that it is 5G and WiFi 6-compatible in order to future-proof with your operations.

 Rapid changes in the workplace and acceleration in the adoption of digital technologies has fast-tracked the future of work.
 It's time to act now and prepare your business for the future.
 Download our Workplaces of the Future ebook to learn more.